odys-z/x-visual/docs/_sources/design-memo/vparas.rst.txt

 - paras.texMix

-This parameter is type of ShaderAlpha (TODO link).
+This parameter is type of `xv.XComponent.ShaderAlpha <https://odys-z.github.io/javadoc/x-visual/XComponent.html>`_.

 X-visual only support two of texture mixing / blending mode from Three.js, normal and multiply.